Skip to main content

 Historical & Cultural Significance

 Howlite was discovered in 1868 by Henry How, a Canadian chemist, geologist, and mineralogist, who found it near Windsor, Nova Scotia.
-How identified it as a previously unknown borate mineral and it was named in his honor.
-While Howlite does not have the ancient history of stones like Lapis Lazuli or Jade, it has become one of the most widely used crystals in modern healing practice, particularly valued for its calming and sleep-promoting properties.
-Its widespread availability and affordability have made it a staple stone for beginners and experienced practitioners alike.
+He identified it as a previously unknown borate mineral, and it was named after him.
+Howlite does not have the ancient history of stones like Lapis Lazuli or Jade, but it has become one of the most widely used crystals in modern healing practice, especially valued for calming the mind and promoting sleep.
+It is affordable and easy to find, which has made it a staple for beginners and experienced practitioners alike.

 Symbolism

-• Patience and calm — the still white surface mirrors the quiet mind it promotes
+• Patience — the still white surface mirrors the quiet mind it encourages

 • Spiritual awareness — Crown Chakra connection opens the door to higher guidance